sosy-lab/sv-witnesses/README.md

 The witness format proposed so far is designed for witnessing safety properties.
 Due to the conceputal differences, some termination witness validators may require additional elements.

-The description of the termination witness format required by CPAChecker and how to validate and construct termination witnesses with CPAchecker can be found [here](termination/README.md).
+The description of the termination witness format required by CPAchecker and how to validate and construct termination witnesses with CPAchecker can be found [here](termination/README.md).
 Currently, only violation witnesses are supported.

 Ultimate Automizer supports termination witnesses as specified by this document.
 No additional information is necessary.
-The extensions specified in [the termination witness format required by CPAChecker](termination/README.md) will not lead to rejections, but are currently not used.
+The extensions specified in [the termination witness format required by CPAchecker](termination/README.md) will not lead to rejections, but are currently not used.
 Currently, Ultimate Automizer supports only violation witnesses.

 ## Validating Violation Witnesses